Lahirulakshan129/CRM-System/README.md

-# 📊 CRM System – Customer Relationship Management Platform
+# 📊 CRM Lead Management System

-**CRM System** is a full-stack web application designed to manage customer relationships, leads, and business interactions efficiently.
-It provides a centralized platform for tracking leads, managing customers, and improving sales workflow using a modern web architecture.

 ---

-## 🌍 Overview
+## 🌍 Project Overview

-This CRM system allows:

-- Sales teams to **manage leads and customers**
+The CRM system is designed to help a small sales team manage and track leads throughout the sales pipeline.

+It allows users to:

+- Create and manage sales leads
-- Track **communication history and interactions**
+- Track lead progress through different stages
+- Add internal notes for each lead
+- View analytics through a dashboard
-- Organize and update **lead status**
+- Filter and search leads efficiently
-- Admins to manage **system data**
-- Real-time data interaction between frontend and backend

 ---

-## ⚙️ Tech Stack
+## ⚙️ Tech Stack Used

 | Layer          | Technology                 |
 | -------------- | -------------------------- |